-4.4 Impact on funding for COVID-19 response and recovery
+Impact on funding for COVID-19 response and recovery

-4.4.1 Funding for CSOs
+Funding for CSOs

 Out of 985 projects approved by SWC in FY 2076-2077, 10 percent of the approved projects were for COVID-19 response and recovery.
-The approved projects accounted for 1.3 percent (USD 2.02 million) of the total approved budget of USD 151.85 Million.
+The approved projects accounted for a 1.3 percent (USD 2.02 million) of the total approved budget of USD 151.85 Million.
 However, nearly one of the four approved projects of the first quarter of the current fiscal year was for COVID-19.
-Despite the growth in number, the share of the amount is relatively lower compared to other projects.
+Despite the growth in number, the percentage of amount approved for COVID-19 is relatively lower compared to other projects.
 Only 5.1 percentage of the total approved amount was for COVID-19.
-The somewhat larger number of projects and a smaller share in amount indicate relatively smaller-sized and fragmented projects for COVID-19.
-Such projects are essential for immediate response.
-However, the longer-term recovery would require bigger-budgeted projects.
+The relatively larger number of projects and a smaller share in amount is an indication of relatively smaller sized and fragmented projects for COVID-19.
+Such projects are important for immediate response.
+However, the longer-term recovery would require bigger budgeted projects.